loresuso/falco-action/README.md

 ```

 ### Report Customization
-The report produced by analyze action can be customized using the following inputs.
+The report produced by analyze action can be customized using the following inputs:

 | Option                 | Description              | Type    | Default | Required |
 |------------------------|--------------------------|---------|---------|----------|